 Cindy Thatcher (Zeta Nu, Texas A&M University) becomes the 1000,000th initiated member.

 The annual Alumnae Appreciation Award is created to recognize the outstanding loyalty and commitment of an alumna who serves at the local level.
 Florence Lindahl Cooling (Iota, University of Illinois at Urbana-Champaign) is the first recipient.

 The 100th anniversary Centennial Celebration is held in Indianapolis with more than 1,800 alumnae, collegians and guests in attendance.
 Highlights include a day at DePauw University, where an original musical in honor of Alpha Chi Omega's founding, "Lucinda Hero," is presented, as well as a reenactment of the Founding in Meharry Hall.

 A new headquarters is built at 5939 Castle Creek Parkway North Drive in Indianapolis.
-This building remains the fraternity headquarters to this day.
+This building served as the organization's headquarters until 2022.

 Terrorists hijack airplanes and crash them into the World Trade Center Towers, the Pentagon and a field in Pennsylvania.
 2,996 people are killed and more than 6,000 are injured in the attacks, with others dying from complications in the coming years.
 It is the deadliest terrorist attack in U.S. history.

 Sep 11th, 2001